martinbiel/StochasticPrograms.jl/README.md

 ## Distributed model creation

 If multiple Julia processes have been added with `addprocs`, `StochasticPrograms` will automatically distribute the scenario problems on the worker processes.
 This can be explicitly requested or avoided by specifying the keyword argument `procs` during creation of the recourse model.
-If `procs = [1]` is specified, the scenarios will not be distributed.
+If `procs = [1]` is specified, the scenarios will not be distributed, even though workers have been added.

 ```julia